Vamsi-Vemulapati/IPL-Team-Data-Management/README.md

 - **sql-scripts/**
   - `Tables Creation.sql`: Contains SQL commands to create the necessary tables for IPL teams, players, and statistics.
-  - `insert_data.sql`: Contains SQL commands to insert initial data into the tables for IPL teams and players.
   - `stored Procedures.sql`: Contains SQL commands to create stored procedures for data insertion, retrieval, and manipulation.
   - `calling procedures.sql`: Contains SQL commands to call the stored procedures and demonstrate their functionality.
   - `views.sql`: Contains SQL commands to create views for aggregating and simplifying data retrieval.